 Which healthy pregnancy breakfast ideas will you be cooking?

 Those were some of my favorite breakfast ideas to eat during pregnancy!
 Now that you know these delicious recipes, I hope you have new, fun ideas to make your breakfast filling.
+If you are looking to add more protein to your breakfast, you can always add in boiled eggs!
 Plus, you always want to make sure you are giving your growing baby all the nutrients needed and start the day with enough energy for the both of you.
 Enjoy your next breakfast, ladies!

 To ensure you are meeting your nutrition needs during every stage of pregnancy, we’ve crafted trimester meal plans that are pregnancy dietitian approved just for you!
 You can access these as a member of The Prenatal Nutrition Library!
-They include grocery lists and key foods to focus on per trimester, click here to get your simple yet tasty menu!
+They include grocery lists and key foods to focus on per trimester, click here to get your simple yet tasty menu (don’t forget about our exclusive offer, use code 50off for 50% your first month!)